MaienM/foundry-vtt-exporter/README.md

 When this is set the provided git repository will be cloned to `/dump`.

+Note that you'll need to ensure that the host key is either already known to the system or that validation is skipped (e.g. by setting `GIT_SSH_COMMAND="ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no"`).

 Only available in the git variant of the image.

 #### `GIT_COMMIT`